 An exception to the rule above, limiting the personal casualty and theft loss deduction to losses attributable to a federally declared disaster, applies if you have personal casualty gains for the tax year.
-In this case, you will reduce your personal casualty gains by any casualty losses not attributable to a federally declared disaster.
-Any excess gain is used to reduce losses from a federally declared disaster.
-For more information, see Disaster Area Losses, later.
+For more information, see Deduction Limits, later.